 June 26, 2019: MALDEF files a request for injunctive relief in the U.S. District Court , based on evidence of intentional discrimination and conspiracy

-June 27, 2019: Hearing – District Court Maryland.
-MALDEF asks the court to hold its motion for preliminary injunction until the government represents that it intends to proceed with the 2020 Census without a citizenship question.
-The Court sets another hearing for July 1, 2019, to hear from the government as to its plans moving forward.
+June 27, 2019: MALDEF asks the court to hold its motion for preliminary injunction until the government represents that it intends to proceed with the 2020 Census without a citizenship question.
+The court sets a July 1, 2019 hearing for the government to state how it plans to move forward.

 July 2, 2019: The Trump administration announces it will send the 2020 Census forms to the printer without the citizenship question.
 MALDEF, in a hearing with Judge Hazel, requests a stipulation confirming that the decision is final and irreversible for the 2020 Census.